prantlf/denolint/packages/denolint/README.md

 Only lists the files names, which would be processed, without checking their syntax.
 It can be used to learn what files will be processed.

+### `--show-rule`, `-r`

+Explains a rule, or lists all rules, emphasizing the recommended ones, if no rule name is specified.

 ### `--help`, `-h`

 Prints the usage instructions and exits.